sebostien/raytracer_rs/README.md

 ## Usage

-Run on an example with parallel:
+Run an example with the parallel algorithm:

 ```sh
 cargo build --release